Skip to main content

 • Message history

-• Metadata storage
+• Metadata

-• Event tracking
+• Event logging

 • Workflow triggers

-This allows:
+This enables:

 • Context-aware responses

-• Multi-step interactions
+• Multi-step flows

-Conversation state is isolated per tenant.
+Conversation data is fully isolated per tenant.

-5. Workflow Engine
+5. Workflow Engine (Operational Layer)

 • Agent decisions